rsanchezmo/jaxer/docs/dataset.rst

     return (batched_jax_sequence_tokens, batched_jax_extra_tokens), batched_jax_labels, norms, timesteps

 The dataset class allows training with **multiple tickers**.
 Internally, it loads into a pandas dataframe the file of each ticker
-(in the specified JSON format) and manages training with data from each one altogether.
+(in the specified :code:`JSON` format) and manages training with data from each one altogether.
 This has been added because training with only one ticker resulted in too few data (you will see on :ref:`results` section), and because the more variability and patterns the agent sees, the better generalization it will have, regardless of the ticker.